jeffpar/pcjs.v1/modules/shared/lib/README.md

 One give-away is that neither contain references to any globals (although references to each other would be fine).

-[netlib.js](netlib.js) is appropriate only for Node modules, because it contains code that relies on Node's global *Buffer* object, as indicated by:
+**netlib.js** is appropriate only for Node modules, because it contains code that relies on Node's global *Buffer* object, as indicated by:

 	/* global Buffer: false */

-And [weblib.js](weblib.js) is appropriate only for client modules, because it contains code that relies on the browser's global *window* object, as indicated by:
+[weblib.js](weblib.js) is appropriate only for client modules, because it contains code that relies on the browser's global *window* object, as indicated by:

 	/* global window: true */